Skip to content

 Name Type Description Default

-The extrinsics matrix (4x4) of a given camera.
+The extrinsics matrix (4x4) of a given camera in world-to-camera format.

 required